rgdawson/Rgd.Stringlist/README.md

 # Rgd.Stringlist
 A Delphi Custom Managed Record implementation of TStringlist

-TRgdStringlist is a record variable replacement for TStringList that does not need to be created/freed.
+Stringlist is a record variable replacement for TStringList that does not need to be created/freed.

   Usage Example: